-Investments are designated upon initial recognition as held at Fair Value through Profit or Loss.
 Financial assets are recognised/derecognised at the date of the purchase/disposal.
 Investments are initially recognised at cost, being the fair value of consideration given.
 Transaction costs are recognised in the Consolidated Statement of Comprehensive Income as incurred.
-Thereafter, investments are measured at subsequent reporting dates at fair value in accordance with IFRS.

 Fair value is defined as the amount for which an asset could be exchanged between knowledgeable willing parties in an arm's length transaction.

-Fair value is calculated on an unlevered, discounted cash flow basis in accordance with IAS 39.
+Fair value is calculated on an unlevered, discounted cash flow basis in accordance with IFRS 13 and IAS 39.
 Gains or losses resulting from the revaluation of investments are recognised in the Consolidated Statement of Comprehensive Income.